X-ray properties of massive compact relic galaxies: Analysis and results

 \subsection{High-resolution spectrum of MRK\,1216}

 We modelled the RGS spectrum extracted from a 0.5 arcmin wide region with an absorbed collisionally ionised equilibrium (CIE) plasma model using the SPEX spectral fitting package version 3.08.01, which uses the atomic database SPEXACT 2.07.00 \citep{kaastra_2024_12771915} in the 8--21 \AA\ band.
 We first fitted a multi-temperature differential emission measure model with a Gaussian emission measure distribution \citep[see {\it gdem} in][]{deplaa2017}.
 However, the best-fit model did not provide a significant $\sigma$ parameter, and therefore, was consistent with a single temperature.
-The best-fit parameters of the single-temperature model are given in Table \ref{tab:RGS}.
+The best-fit parameters of the single-temperature model are given in Table \ref{tab:RGS}. {We note that systematic uncertainties in abundances due to temperature structure are estimated to be of the order of $\sim\!20\%$ \citep{deplaa2017}, which remain smaller than the statistical uncertainties on our measured RGS abundances.
+Therefore, fitting with a multi-temperature model is not expected to significantly alter the abundance results.}